 If you can’t get to the Perth Campus, you can make a phone or online appointment.
 Please provide supporting documentation from your treating health practitioner at your first appointment.
 We may require updated documentation when your CAP is due for review or your health circumstances change.

-Your CAP will only contain disability information you choose to release, and your disability or medical information/health professional documentation will be kept confidentially by AccessAbility Services in accordance with our confidentiality statement.
+Your CAP will only contain disability information that you choose to release, and your disability or medical information/health professional documentation will be kept confidentially by AccessAbility Services in accordance with our confidentiality statement.
 There are some exceptions to the boundaries of confidentiality which are outlined in this statement.

-The Curtin Access Plan (CAP) can be used to make alternative test/examination arrangements.
+The CAP can be used to make alternative test/examination arrangements.

 End of semester exams: These exams are usually run by the Examinations office.
 Your exam arrangements will be valid for the duration of your CAP.
 The deadline for making requests or adjusting exam arrangements is three weeks prior to the start of the examination period.